Avanatiker/WorldTools/README.md

 ## Overview

 WorldTools is a powerful and user-friendly Minecraft world downloader tool built using the Fabric modding framework and Kotlin programming language.
-It allows players to easily download and save Minecraft worlds from multiplayer servers or single-player games, preserving all structures, terrain, and player data for later exploration or backup purposes.
+It allows players to easily download and save Minecraft worlds from multiplayer servers, preserving all structures, terrain, and player data for later exploration or backup purposes.

 ## Features

 - **Seamless Integration:** WorldTools seamlessly integrates with Minecraft through the Fabric mod loader, providing a hassle-free experience for downloading worlds.

-- **Multiplayer and Single-Player Support:** Whether you want to download a multiplayer server world or a single-player world, WorldTools has you covered.

 - **Complete World Preservation:** WorldTools ensures that all aspects of the world, including terrain, structures, player inventories, and more, are preserved in the downloaded version.

-- **Intuitive User Interface:** The user interface is designed to be intuitive and user-friendly, making it easy for both novice and experienced players to use.
+- **Intuitive User Interface:** Work in progress, coming soon™.

-- **Customizable Download Options:** Users can customize their download preferences, including which player data to preserve, whether to include entities, and more.
+- **Customizable Download Options:** Users can customize their download preferences, whether to include entities and/or players, and more.

-- **Secure and Reliable:** WorldTools prioritizes the security and reliability of your data, ensuring that your world is downloaded accurately and safely.

 ## Installation